 Military records available online (National Archive, WWII Enlistments) document that he joined the Army Air Corps in 1942 as a private.
 At the time, he had a high school education and electrical manufacturing skills.
 He became an aviation cadet.
 The EDH picks it up from here and claims that Ellis became part of an elite group stationed at Hamilton AFB in Marin County, California.

 At Hamilton, the best-of-the-best in the Air Force were gathered including the man they called the Dutchman – Lt.
 Ellis Loyd Richards.
 By 1950, he was a quietly cocky officer of an elite cadre of madmen known as the “Fighter Mafia.”
 These were the men that the most secret organizations like International Security and Majestic 12 called on when an enemy had to be stopped by air – or space – power.
 Hamilton AFB was one of 3 bases on the West Coast that had 3-9 flying saucers – built for the US by Avro in Canada – housed there since the late ’40s.
 It is beyond the scope of this site to discuss the problems related to Majestic-12, but it is regarded by most researchers as a hoax.
 See UFO Trail, “Adam Gorightly Discusses Saucers, Spooks, and Kooks, including the origin of the MJ-12 Story.

 (Knights of the Cold War.)
 Ellis’s military assignments confirm that he was a fighter pilot early in his career – although he was not stationed at Hamilton until September 1951 which is later than what is claimed.
+Indeed, Ellis worked as a retail store administrator before rejoining the military full time in September, 1950.
+(See 1950 Census; It’s Mark Richards Time!)
 We have not found any other reference to an elite cadre called the “Fighter Mafia” there.
 (See The UFO Lore of Hamilton Field. )

 The Saucers of Avro